Skip to main content

 Cholesterol Dynamics

 The influence of GHRPs extends to cholesterol metabolism.
-Ipamorelin has shown beneficial effects on by increasing levels of High-Density Lipoprotein (HDL) cholesterol and lowering levels of Low-Density Lipoprotein (LDL) cholesterol and triglycerides.
+Ipamorelin has shown beneficial effects on metabolic health by increasing levels of High-Density Lipoprotein (HDL) cholesterol and lowering levels of Low-Density Lipoprotein (LDL) cholesterol and triglycerides.
 Hexarelin, through its interaction with CD36 and ghrelin receptors, enhances cholesterol metabolism, potentially reducing lipid buildup in macrophages and decreasing atherosclerotic lesions.
 This suggests a role in cardiovascular health beyond simple fat reduction.

 GHRPs and Protein Synthesis